-- Cover yourself in apron and wear gloves.
+- Cover yourself in an apron and wear gloves.
 In a mixing bowl take the lightener and mix it according to the instructions given on the pack.

-- After washing and drying, divide the hair into parts and start applying first shade to the strands starting from the roots where the color will be lesser and towards the middle where the amount of color will be more.
+- After washing and drying, divide the hair into parts and start applying the first shade to the strands starting from the roots where the color will be lesser and towards the middle where the amount of color will be more.
 Wrap it in foils as you are done with each section.

 - Keep it for an hour or two, and wash it.

-- After washing and drying your hair again, apply the second shade (darker or lighter, depending on the shade you chose earlier) in the same way and from roots to the ends.
+- After washing and drying your hair again, apply the second shade (darker or lighter, depending on the shade you chose earlier) in the same way and from the roots to the ends.
 Keep it for an hour and wash it.

 - Blow-dry your hair and set it.